gvwilson/thirdbit/src/fiction/in-heck/index.md

 "That was truly spectacular."

 He rolled onto his side and propped his head up on his arm.
-"But other than that,
+"'cept than that,
-and the time you tried make double-dip cookies but forgot the salt, and maybe a couple of other things,
+and the time you tried make double-dip cookies but forgot the salt, and maybe a couple or three other times,
 I've pretty much always taken you seriously.
 So don't worry—we'll make sure Sindy's aright, an' then we'll figure out what to do about your pa.